Performance Scorecards for HR Shared Services

 iPollingTM Results Review

-The results from a recent Peeriosity poll created using the iPollingTM technology provides insight to the current HR Shared Services performance reporting at Peeriosity member companies that are provided for key stakeholders and internal customers.
+The results from a recent Peeriosity poll created using the iPollingTM technology provide insight into the current HR Shared Services performance reporting at Peeriosity member companies that are provided for key stakeholders and internal customers.
 The first question in the poll asked for a description, with 39% indicating they use a balanced scorecard that provides a mix of measures, each compared to a target value with a single concise report.
 An additional 23% report using a formal dashboard that provides a good mix of measures that are not as robust as a balanced scorecard.
 The remaining 38% report using a variety of measures from major process areas in an unstructured format.

 Having a robust process for measurement can create the necessary discipline for organizations to effectively increase efficiency and streamline operations.
-Having your measurement processes follow a balance scorecard approach helps to ensure that improvements in one category of measurement, (for example, reduced costs), doesn’t create a negative impact in another category, (for example, decreased customer satisfaction).
+Having your measurement processes follow a balanced scorecard approach helps to ensure that improvements in one category of measurement, (for example, reduced costs), don’t create a negative impact in another category, (for example, decreased customer satisfaction).
 While all Peeriosity member companies have measurements in place for HR Shared Services, the majority of companies are doing so on a formal basis, using a formal performance dashboard and often a balanced scorecard approach.

 Who are your peers and how are you collaborating with them?